unity3d-jp/MeshSync/Readme_EN.md

   - Linux: Copy the modules directory to ~/maya/(Maya version).
 - Start Maya, then go to Windows -> Settings/Preferences -> Plug-in Manager, and activate the plugin by checking Loaded under MeshSyncClient.
 - Now that the UnityMeshSync shelf has been added, click on the gear icon to open the settings menu.
-- While "Auto Sync" is checked, any edits will automatically be reflected in Unity.
+- While "Auto Sync" is checked, any edits to the mesh will automatically be reflected in Unity.
 When Auyo Sync is deactivated, click the  "Manual Sync" button to sync changes.
 - Clicking Sync under Animations causes the timer to advance from the first frame to the final frame while baking the animation and sending it to Unity.

 &nbsp;